cylin-gn/CTCam/README.md

 Here is an example of the **GCT flow vs Vehicle Flow** for one road segment near Hsinchu Science Park:
 <img src="./Figure/mix.png" alt="" width=70%/>

+* Enhancement for Vehicle Flow Counting *
+Considering Taiwan’s distinctive traffic conditions, such as dense motorcycle traffic, we fine-tuned YOLOv7 and FastReID, used in BOT-Sort, with over 1,000 manually labeled instances for robust detection accuracy.
+As displayed on the left side of Figure 5, these modifications improved the models’ detection, thereby enhancing tracking capabilities under various conditions.
+The right side of Figure 5 demonstrates the accuracy of detection and tracking.

 ### Road segment
 The road segments are defined as 20m x 20m areas, which is based on the average road size in our proof-of-concept (POC) area in Hsinchu, Taiwan.
 All the GCTs listed in the above table are located within the predefined road segments, nearby various regional functionality.